linssab/XISMuS/INFO.md

 * Store the highest detected area for the most abundant element;
 * Divide the 2D-matrix for the highest detected area value.

+Last, the normalized 2D-matrix containing the areas of the x1 energy peaks of element x must be transformed into a RGBA image.
+The process is the same as the one used for the density map with the only difference that this time the element must receive a color so it can be distinguished from a second element in case it has been chosen to be generated as well.

+If a _multi-element_ map is chosen, the process iterates over for the second element.
+With both RGBA images, now each image containing the peak areas for line x1 of element x and y1 for element y together with the color of each element, respectively, the program must overlay both images.
+By now the overlaying is made with the use of cv2 library.